Stroud Constituency Labour Party

-The Labour Party has been active in the Stroud constituency area since at least 1897 and the constituency has been represented in UK Parliament by two Labour MPs, Ben Parkin and David Drew.
-The Party is currently represented by 14 Councillors on Stroud District Council and three on Gloucestershire County Council.
+The Labour Party has been active in the Stroud constituency area since at least 1897 and the constituency has been represented in UK Parliament by three Labour MPs, Ben Parkin, David Drew and Simon Opher.
+The Constituency Labour Party first purchased a building in 1930.

+The Party is currently represented by 18 Councillors on Stroud District Council and one on the wider area of Gloucestershire County Council.
 Previous Labour Group leaders have included Steve Lydon, Margaret Nolder, Steve Greenwood.
 Labour leaders on the predecessor Councils have included Bill Maddox (Stroud RDC) Walter Preston(Stroud UDC) and Tom Langham (Stroud UDC).
 Tom Langham was the first Labour Chair of Stroud UDC in 1935.
-On 30 June 2022, Cllr Doina Cornell, the current Leader of Stroud District Council, left the Labour Party following her removal from the long list of Labour candidates for the Stroud Parliamentary constituency.
-Three other members of the council also left the Labour Party the day after.
+On 30 June 2022, Cllr Doina Cornell, the Leader of Stroud District Council, left the Labour Party following her removal from the long list of Labour candidates for the Stroud Parliamentary constituency.
+Three other members of the council also left the Labour Party the day after, with more following the subsequent year.

 Independent Labour Party

 The first recorded attempt to promote Socialism in Stroud was a visit of 40 trade unionists and ILP members in June 1895, this was chaired by David Fraser the President of the Gloucester ILP.
 In July 1897 the “Clarion Van” visited Stroud for four days and meetings were addressed by John Bruce Glasier, Councillor Alpass(from Berkeley), Fenton Macpherson and Mary Macpherson.
 Glasier and the Macphersons were accommodated by a Mr and Mrs Hunt during their stay in Stroud.
 A branch of the ILP was formed in the Town in August 1897.